No, our professional development services are offered to schools and/or districts, colleges, and businesses.

 Students must be in grades 9-12 in order to interview to become a student facilitator.

 A Diversity Talks series is 12 hours of in-person professional development.
-These sessions are strongly encouraged to be broken down into 8-1.5 hour sessions over the course of an academic school year however, entities are able to personalize the professional development sessions to fit their population.
+These sessions are strongly encouraged to be broken down into 8-1.5 hour sessions over the course of an academic school year however, organizations are able to personalize the professional development sessions to fit their population.

 The Diversity Talks staff will work with your "feeder" high schools to identify and train student facilitators.
 Those students will then come back to your school to provide professional development.